 Ah, the joy of long haul flights.
 I actually enjoy long flights because I tend to sleep quite well on airplanes, and usually there’s an entertainment system to keep you busy during the hours you’re awake.
-But by taking the right items in your carry-on luggage, you will be able to make your flight more comfortable.
-So I have some essentials which are always in my carry-on luggage on long haul flights.
+But by taking the right carry-on essentials in your luggage, you will be able to make your flight more comfortable.
+So I have some essentials which I always take with me on long haul flights.

 Note: Obvious items like passport, money, airline tickets etc. are not in this list.